 Your appointment may also require you to complete training such as Responsible Conduct of Research, animal care and use, or health and safety modules.
 Your supervisor or research group will direct you on how to complete any required training.

-The Office of Postdoctoral Services hosts optional welcome events once or twice a year.
-This is an opportunity to meet other postdocs and learn a bit about available programs.
-Announcements of upcoming welcome events will be sent out via email.
+Postdoc Chats are an opportunity to meet other postdocs and learn a bit about available programs.
+Announcements of upcoming Postdoc Chats and other events will be sent out via the newsletters.

 The Office of Postdoctoral Services sends weekly newsletters that include information about events, fellowships, and other opportunities of interest to postdocs.
 You are welcome to subscribe here.
 You may also want to ask your colleagues or unit administrator(s) if there are any mailing lists managed by the unit that would be useful for you to subscribe to.